koro-xx/Watson/README.md

 Watson is programmed in plain C with the Allegro 5 library.
 Big thanks to the friendly folks from #allegro in Freenode for all the tips and advice.

 The tile set is rendered from TTF fonts obtained from www.fontlibrary.org.
 There is also an option to load custom tiles (pressing 'T', which should be stored in <APPDIR>/icons into 8 separate folders named 0 to 7, each with 8 square tiles in .png format.
 These won't look as nice as the fonts due to the anti-aliasing.
 The icons included here were downloaded from www.icons8.com.
 The sounds are from www.freesound.org.
+The button icons are by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/) licensed under a [Creative Commons Attribution 3.0 License] (http://creativecommons.org/licenses/by/3.0/).
 <p align="center">
 <img src="https://github.com/koro-xx/Watson/blob/master/screenshots/watson-screenshot-1.png" width="400" />  <img src="https://github.com/koro-xx/Watson/blob/master/screenshots/watson-screenshot-2.png" width="400"/>
 </p>